Social Sector Trials

 The Ministry of Social Development (MSD) is the lead agency for the Social Sector Trials with the ministries of Health, Education, Justice and the New Zealand Police.
 They are working together to implement the trials in partnership with communities.
-The trial leads from the community meet the CEOs and lead Ministers each month.
+The trial leads from the community meet regularly with the CEOs and lead Ministers.

 Each trial is an innovative way to support the achievement of Better Public Services goals and targets.
 Each trial also supports key Government strategies for improving education results for all children and young people.

 Sixteen trial locations nationwide

 The following Social Sector Trials have been running since 1 March 2011:

 - Waitomo District

 - Horowhenua District